OpenAutoCoder/Agentless/README.md

 export OPENAI_API_KEY={key_here}
 ```

 Now you are ready to run **Agentless** on the problems in SWE-bench!
-We now go through a step-by-step example of how to run **Agentless**
+We now go through a step-by-step example of how to run **Agentless**.

+> [!NOTE]
+>
+> To reproduce the full SWE-bench lite experiments and follow our exact setup as described in the paper.
+Please see this [README](https://github.com/OpenAutoCoder/Agentless/blob/main/README_swebenchlite.md)

 ## 🙀 Localization